List of Cobra characters: Ghost Bear

 Ghost Bear is the code name of Jesse Kwinn Jr. and is the son of Tracker Kwinn.
 He was released as an action figure in 2004, packaged with the Cobra Pulverizer battle suit, as part of the Valor vs Venom line.
 Ghost Bear was born in an Inuit village on the Russian side of the Bering Strait.
 He has learned how to hunt and track in the most unforgiving environment on Earth.
 When his father Tracker Kwinn was killed by the Cobra Organization during a mission with G.I.
 Joe, Ghost Bear joined up with the Cobra Organization, where he developed a grudge against the G.I.
 Joe Team, including Snake Eyes.

 He appeared in the Devil's Due series G.I.
 Joe: America's Elite, when the Joes start hunting down every member of Cobra that they can find during "World War III".

+Gnawgahyde

+Golobulus

+Golobulus is the genocidal ruler of Cobra-La.
+Described as the "last of the Serpent Kings", he appears as a large bald humanoid with a legless, serpentine lower body and his right eye either covered or replaced by some form of invertebrate/plant hybrid.
+Golobulus' left arm and much of his torso are covered with a hard, chitinous armor, similar to that of crustaceans.
+His primary form of transportation, a large, organic pod with several tendrils, hides his lower body most of the time.

+Golobulus is voiced by Burgess Meredith in G.I.
+Joe: The Movie.

 Grim Skull

 Grim Skull was a former Sand Viper who got promoted to the elite Plague Troopers.
 He successfully completed a mission to bring back an experimental mutagen after the lab techs escaped with their research and materials by mutating his own men to earn the promotion.
 Grim Skull was released as an action figure in 2006, as part of the "Plague Troopers vs Steel Brigade" set.